andersalavik/simrig-controller-gui/README.md

 2. Adjust the handbrake settings as needed.
 3. Click 'Save Settings' to save the current settings to EEPROM.
 4. Check 'Toggle Setup Mode' to toggle setup mode.
+5. Click 'Auto Set' to automatically adjust the min/max handbrake values.

+## Auto Set Feature

+The "Auto Set" button automatically adjusts the minimum and maximum handbrake values based on the raw handbrake values it receives while in "Auto Set" mode.
+To use this feature:

+1. Click the 'Auto Set' button.
+It will turn red to indicate that "Auto Set" mode is active.
+2. Operate the handbrake through its full range of motion.
+3. Click the 'Auto Set' button again to exit "Auto Set" mode.
+The button will return to its original color, and the minimum and maximum handbrake values will have been adjusted based on the values observed during "Auto Set" mode.

+This new feature can help users quickly and accurately set the minimum and maximum values of their handbrake.